All Episodes

 It's so bad.

-It is god awful.
+It is God-awful.

-It is I had played it once for my son, and he said, Dad, that is humiliating.
+I had played it once for my son, and he said, Dad, that is humiliating.

 How did you get on the radio, Dad?